How to get touch with us over the festive period

 What this means for developers now

-The judgment has implications for developers looking to carry out development in areas which are (i) potential or actual Special Protection Areas; (ii) potential or actual Special Areas of Conservation or (iii) listed or proposed Ramsar Sites.
+The judgment has implications for developers looking to carry out development in areas that are (i) potential or actual Special Protection Areas; (ii) potential or actual Special Areas of Conservation or (iii) listed or proposed Ramsar Sites.
 Developers should consider carrying out Habitats Regulations Assessments as part of the planning application process and monitor changes to designations between the grant of consent and discharge of conditions.

 However, the High Court has now granted the Developer a leapfrog certificate allowing them to appeal directly to the Supreme Court rather than the Court of Appeal due to the national importance of the case and the public interest.

-Furthermore, the Government has also just announced that it is looking to bring forward Regulations to unlock the nutrient neutrality crisis to allow homes to go ahead even though promised actions to alleviate pollution, such as new water treatment facilities, will not actually be delivered until much later.
+Furthermore, the Government has also just announced that it is looking to bring forward Regulations to unlock the nutrient neutrality crisis to allow homes to go ahead even though promised actions to alleviate pollution, such as new water treatment facilities, will not be delivered until much later.

 How we can help